 Let’s face it – we’re a unique bunch of people.
 Not everyone understands a runner’s drive to put in all of those miles each week.
+Sometimes you need to join a running community to find like minded people.
 No, most of society can’t comprehend why we would put our bodies through such hardship.
 But we runners understand it perfectly – we do it for the shear joy of it.
 To us, a day without running is like a day without sunlight.

 That’s why for the past 5 months I’ve spent nearly every waking second building a running community where runners can connect with one another and share their lives.
 And it’s grown into more than just some “club”; our close-knit community has become more like a family.
 With the use of a single hashtag (#VegRunChat), we can connect instantly with those that understand us best.

 But #VegRunChat isn’t the only running community around.
 While we’re the only one promoting the use of plant-based fuels for better performance and health, there are many communities to help you connect with like-minded runners.
 Local running stores usually have clubs that you can join.
 Most of them offer free training, too.
 But the Internet has opened doors for those that may not have these opportunities.
 Today I wanted to go over the benefits of joining a community, no matter if it’s a local track club or if it’s internet-based.
 Whatever your choice, the benefits of meeting other runners is priceless.

 Each week on #VegRunChat we share tips and techniques to improve performance and stave off injuries.
 And in a local running community you should expect the same.
 Although I sometimes like to think I know it all, I learn something new just about every day.
 And it’s all thanks to the runners I’ve connected with online and in my local community.
 Learning from runners’ past experiences has even saved me money; money that I would have spent on doctors visits, nutritional supplements, or purchasing gimmicky running tools.